abuiles/ember-101/hands-on.md

-In the model hook we are using a new function [this.modelFor](http://emberjs.com/api/classes/Ember.Route.html#method_modelFor) which help us grab a model from any parent route, in this concrete example parent routes are all the ones appearing on top of **ArticlesIndexRoute** in the **ember-inspector**.
+In the model hook we are using a new function [this.modelFor](http://emberjs.com/api/classes/Ember.Route.html#method_modelFor) which help us grab the model for any parent route, in this scenario, parent routes are all the ones appearing on top of **ArticlesIndexRoute** in the **ember-inspector**.

-Once we get our **FriendsShowRoute** model we **get** its articles and that's what we are returning.
+Once we get the model for **FriendsShowRoute** we just ask for its articles and that's what we are returning.

-Next We need to modify the **app/templates/articles/index.hbs** so it displays the articles:
+We need to modify the **app/templates/articles/index.hbs** so it displays the articles:

 {language=handlebars}